A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Methods

-The key differences between the analysis for expected detections done here and that carried out in \citet{shu_prediction_2018} are the updated rates, and true survey data for cadencing and depth.
-One other difference between the analysis here and that done in \citet{shu_prediction_2018} is in the lensing magnifications applied to the SNe; \citet{shu_prediction_2018} used a common value of $\mu = 5$ for every one of their systems.
-As mentioned in their analysis this is a simple \footnote{Source-plane position being key in the true magnification of a point source object} and conservative value with previous discoveries ranging from $\mu = [3,10]$.
-In the analysis done here however, the target-specific total lensing values determined in \citet{shu_sloan_2017} are used instead.
-The range covered, $\mu = [2,105] $, is consistent with both their fiducial value as well as in agreement with previously discovered glSNe.
+The key differences between the analysis for expected detections done here and that carried out in S18 are the updated rates, and true survey data for cadence and depth.
+One other difference is in the lensing magnifications applied to the SNe; S18 used a common value of $\mu = 5$ for every one of their systems.
+As mentioned in their analysis this is a simple \footnote{Source-plane position being key in the true magnification of a point source object} and conservative value for the magnifications.
+In the analysis done here however, the target-specific total lensing magnifications determined in \citet{shu_sloan_2017} are used instead.
+The range covered, $\mu = [2,105] $, is consistent with their fiducial value and is in agreement with previously discovered glSNe.
+This is a broad range of potential magnifications, but especially with the effects of gravitational microlensing included, this range of magnifications is easily possible for all of our sources.
+The larger end of this distribution is also attainable if the SN happens to be close to one of the caustics from the lensing distribution, causing a large base magnification in addition to any microlensing effects.

+Ideally, our simulations would marginalize over the possible magnifications, which vary as a function of the position of the SN in the source galaxy and based on the microlensing configurations.
+In practice however, we approximate all magnifications as the magnification estimated in S18, to reduce computational cost.
+The model magnifications have uncertainties of $\sim16\%$, which is insignificant compared to the uncertainties on the SN rates.
+Variations as a function of the position of the SN will be larger than this, and may contribute an additional source of uncertainty to our yield estimates here.
+Without simulating microlensing effects in combination with the lens models, it is difficult to accurately predict the scale of this uncertainty on our detection rates.
+Based on \cite{Dobler2006}, many supernovae can experience variations in their light curves from microlensing alone on the order of 0.5 magnitudes, but the amount of variation will depend on the lensing system.

 Our predicted yield is then determined by using the ETC-predicted limiting magnitudes and our internally-derived efficiency curves to count the fraction of SN explosions that would be detected by the LCOLSS.
 This fraction then provides our total expected SN yield.
 Our predicted yield over the full survey for the sources in our sample can be seen in Figure \ref{fig:my_label}.
 This figure also displays the differences between our derived detection efficiency and that determined by the ETC predictions.